michelbalthazar/nfe-api-client/README.md

 # Getting Started
 * access https://app.nfe.io/login.
 *	Click in sign up and create you account to test API.
-*	After login, click in COMPANIES and create your company to test.
-How it is only to test, can fill fake data, with exception Federal Tax Number (CNPJ) it should valid.
-To Generate a valid Federal Tax Number, access https://consulta.guru/gerador-cnpj-gratis-online/1 and click save.
+* After login, click in ACCOUNT, then click in ACCESS KEY and copy you API KEY.
-*	Next, click in WAITING tab and click on button EDIT, after ACCESS KEY.
-Take your companyId and ApiKey (Nota fiscal).
+* Can you test invoice issuer, but before is necessary create a company.
+For create a company you can run integration test about Company, the test class is CompanyClientIntegrationTests.
+It is necessary set your api key on there.
+In the path nfe-api-client\UnitTests\FileToTest have json's example to create a company or invoice.
-*	Now, dowload the project and set your companyId and ApiKey at IntegrationTest’s solution InvoiceClientIntegrationTests class, this class have function to issuer an invoice of test.
+* After create a company running the integration test, do you should to take the companyId to use on invoice issuer.
-* In another moment we will go create a company through api, but it is necessary company's client implementation yet ***
+*	Now, set your companyId and ApiKey at IntegrationTest’s solution InvoiceClientIntegrationTests class, this class have function to issuer an invoice of test.
 # Prerequisites
 * It is necessary visual studio or visual studio code and .NET core SDK 2.1
 # Running the tests